aisazam/BasicSeleniumFramework/README.md

 2. Navigate to the test class you want to execute (e.g., `src/test/java/tests/HomePageTest.java`).

-3. Run the test class as a TestNG test.
+3. Run the test class as a Junit test.

 ## Contribution